Three Card Poker

 There is the Pair Plus Bonus bet, where the Player is wagering on whether or not they will be dealt a pair or better.
 A Player must place a base bet in order to place the Pair Plus Bonus bet.
 This bet is then independent of the base bets.
 If the player receives a pair or better, this bet is paid according to the pay table below.
 If there is no pair, this wager will lose.

-There is the 6 Card Bonus bet, where the Player is wagering on whether or not a five card poker hand, consisting of Trips or better, will be dealt using a combination of the Player's three card hand and the Player/Banker's three card hand.
+There is the 6 Card Bonus bet, where the Player is wagering on whether or not a five card poker hand, consisting of Trips or better, will be dealt using a combination of the Player's three card hand and the Player/Dealer's three card hand.
 This bet wins according to the pay table below; if there is not Three-of-a-kind or better, this bet loses.
 This bet is optional and can be more or less than the ante bet.

 There is also an optional Progressive Bonus bet, see the casino floor for payout information regarding this bet.